Olinda Guterres: Portuguese language

 Guterres has sought to bar the use of Portuguese from parliamentary debates, arguing that it is not widely understood in the country and therefore exclusionary.
 Banning it would "facilitate members' participation and the general population's comprehension and active involvement in all debates," she said in 2019.

 On June 17, 2020, Guterres was involved in a verbal and physical fight on the floor of the National Parliament with fellow legislator Maria Fernanda Lay, a member of the National Congress for Timorese Reconstruction (CNRT) party.
 Guterres criticized Lay for speaking Portuguese during a debate, rather than Tetum, which is more commonly spoken in the country.

 Lay responded that Portuguese is an official language of East Timor according to the Constitution.
 She also added that Guterres had made racist comments and that she had called her a china pirata ("Chinese pirate").
 The argument turned physical, and the two had to be separated by other legislators.

-The Lusa News Agency reported that this encounter followed an incident the previous day in which Guterres had to be restrained by fellow legislators in order to prevent her from attacking another CNRT member of parliament, Vírgina Ana Belo.
+The Lusa News Agency reported that this encounter followed an incident the previous day in which Guterres had to be restrained by fellow legislators in order to prevent her from attacking another CNRT member of parliament, Virgínia Ana Belo.